 TeamSmarts quizzes allow teams to compete for:

-- Monthly prizes in the Monthly TeamSmarts Challenge from September through January.
-Every month, the first place JV, Varsity, FBLA, FCCLA, and 4-H team each receives a $100 award for their team!
-(Click here for previous winners)
+- Prizes in the monthly TeamSmarts Challenge from September through February.
+Every month, the first place JV, Varsity, FBLA, FCCLA, and 4-H Varsity team each receives a $100 award for their team!

 - Points for their state tournament